WhatIUnderstood/whatiunderstood/pages/artificial_intelligence/sensors/retina/retina_modelisation.md

 ## Notes
-- ON cells have 20% larger diameter receptive field than off [3]
+- ON cells have 20% larger diameter receptive field than off [3].
+I did not simulate this for now.
+- Midget ganglionar cell receptive field is ellipsoidal [15].
+You can see images in [15].
+[16] have a representation of midget, parasol and bistratified ganlionar cells surfaces.
+- [16] Talk aslo about the 17 ganglionar cells types: midget, parasol, sparse, giant sparse, smooth, Recursive, Broad thorny, thorny, bistratified recursive, bistratified large, bistratified small...

 - In the central visualfield, 80% of the par-vocellular LGN neurons showed center surround segregation of Land  M  cone  input.
 [4]